cogilabs/GTFOBot/README.md

 Here the subsectors will have a checkmark if completed.

 At the bottom, you can click on a button to mark a sector as complete (or as not complete).

 *Note: To use those buttons, the user needs the permission to manage events.*
+*Note #2: Like the checkmarks, those buttons only appear when progression mode in enabled*

 ## Event handling